 What to Bring With You to Angkor Wat

-For starters, you’re going to be doing a fair bit of walking and maybe cycling, so be sure to pack good shoes for being active.
-Regardless of how hot it is, bring plenty of water so you don’t have to keep finding places where you can buy it.
+For starters, you’ll be doing a fair bit of walking and maybe cycling, so pack good shoes for being active.
+As you’ll be outdoors most of the time, a hat and sunscreen are crucial.
+Regardless of how hot it is, also bring plenty of water so you don’t have to keep finding places where you can buy it.

 Map of the Angkor Wat Complex

-The Perfect Sunrise to Sunset Angkor Wat Itinerary
+The Perfect Sunrise-to-Sunset Angkor Wat Itinerary

 Angkor Wat at Sunrise

-The most famous of the temples after Angkor Wat, Ta Prohm is the place that many people picture when they think of Angkor.
-Whether you know it as the “Tomb Raider temple” or the “temple where the trees grow out of the rock”, Ta Prohm is far more impressive than you can imagine simply from looking at photos or watching movies.
+The most famous of the temples after Angkor Wat, Ta Prohm is the place many people picture when they think of Angkor.
+Whether you know it as “the Tomb Raider temple” or “the temple where the trees grow out of the rock,” Ta Prohm is far more impressive than you can imagine from simply looking at photos or watching movies.